Refrigerated Container Sizes

 Heavy Duty Construction

 When buying a refrigerated shipping container know what to look for.
 It’s important to know the required size and type of power supply.

 Refrigerated shipping containers are sometimes called “reefers.”
-These containers transport cargo sensitive to temperature.
+These containers hold cargo sensitive to temperature.
+The container is designed for deep frozen, frozen and chilled cargo.
 Examples include produce, meat, chemicals, and pharmaceuticals.

 Reefers keep items cool by circulating cold air throughout the container.
 Depending on specific items, the container temperature ranges from -15 F to 75 F.

 Dimensions of reefers are the same as a regular containers.

 Types and Sizes

 There are two main types of reefers.
 These include porthole and integrated containers.

 A porthole container is insulated with two holes on the rear wall.
 The cold air pumps through the holes.